 Screen lock security is a feature you can use to control who makes changes to the control's settings.
-The default setting for screen lock is not enabled.
+By default, screen lock is not enabled.

-When screen lock is enabled, users must enter the PIN before they can access the any of the control's functions except the home screen.
-For more information, read Using screen lock security on page 68.
+While screen lock is enabled, users must enter the PIN before they can access the any of the control's functions except the main status screen.
+For more information, read Using screen lock security on page 74.